In May 2020, Google announced it would prioritise page experience and see core web vitals as a ranking signal.

 First Input Delay has to do with the interactiveness of a page.

 It measures how fast your website starts to process a task in response to a visitor’s action on your website.
 For example, when they click on a button to when your website starts to process that action, such as opening the page that the button links to.

 What Is Cumulative Layout Shift (CLS)

 Cumulative Layout Shift or CLS has to do with visual stability.
 It calculates how much your web page elements shift while your page is still downloading.
 Elements that can cause this include fonts, images, forms, buttons, and videos.

 It’s important to minimise CLS because it can affect user experience.
 Remember this:

 This is a classic Cumulative Layout Shift problem.
 Having this sort of situation can frustrate website visitors.
 Some of the ways to reduce CLS are defining image dimension in HTML and using rel=“preload” for web fonts.

 What Google Core Web Vitals Mean For SEO

 With core web vitals added to page experience signals, they will play a role in ranking.
 If your website passes the core web vitals assessment, you can rank higher than your competitors, so you need to take them seriously.

 Of course, quality content is still king for SEO.
 According to Google, if you have better content than your competitors, it will rank you higher, but when the content quality is the same or about the same, it will rank those with better core web vitals higher.

 Another thing that is affected by this update is Top Stories.

 Previously, AMP was a factor to be featured in Top Stories on mobile devices.
-However, Google announced that AMP was no longer a signal that it will pay attention to anymore.
+However, Google announced a while ago that AMP was no longer a signal that it will pay attention to anymore.
 It removed AMP as a necessary factor for being featured in Top Stories on mobile.
 Instead, it added page experience metrics to the other signals for Top Stories.